Advertisement

 After nearly doubling in size in just over a year, by the end of 2024, the London office boasted around 170 lawyers, with 32 partners.
 Almost all the growth has come from poaching talent from rivals - mainly Kirkland.

 Early signs point to Paul Weiss’ huge investment in London paying off.
-It advised on several big-ticket private equity mandates in 2024, including Apollo's £2.7bn buyout of UK delivery firm Evri, and secured fourth place in Bloomberg’s ranking of Europe’s top advisers on buyouts for 2024, increasing its market share more than any other firm.
+It advised on several big-ticket private equity mandates in 2024, including Apollo's £2.7 billion buyout of UK delivery firm Evri, and secured fourth place in Bloomberg’s ranking of Europe’s top advisers on buyouts for 2024, increasing its market share more than any other firm.

-Recent work 🍾
+Recent work highlights

 Recent deal and industry highlights for Paul Weiss in London include: